Back | Home | Aller à version française

 It is extremely important for the anthropogeny to understand that there are two sides to everyday life. (a) As being the treatment of Homo’s dehiscences by means of reiterated filling/plugging, it entails an effort and a difficulty that has sometimes led people to consider everyday life as the punishment for an original sin: “By the sweat of your brow thou shall eat bread.”
 Heidegger’s concern (die Sorge) as the foundation of reality (Realität) also follows this line. (b) But simultaneously, by virtue of hominian possibilization <6A>, everyday life encompasses a pleasure, a diffuse joy, a mobilization of the eight aspects of rhythm <1A5>, an opening of horizon, of desire, of Partition-Conjunction’s impulse <7H3>, etc. Schumann’s Le gai laboureur or Gounod’s Le chant des magnanières naively signal this.
 The songs accompanying work, those which mark the beginning of work and those signaling the return from labor in Africa and Asia substantially achieve it.

 This being said, everyday life would not call for any further anthropogenic observations if it were not governed by the combination of War and Peace.
 In most societies, war and peace have formed a cycle.
 For instance, a social cycle in many archaic clans, where relations with neighboring groups – but also inside the group itself <24C2> – articulate through chronic, ritualized confrontations.
-Or, a seasonal cycle in the early Middle Ages, where spring marked the return of rapine, while winter marked the resumption of forced tranquility.
+Or a seasonal cycle in the early Middle Ages, where spring marked the return of rapine, while winter marked the resumption of forced tranquility.
 Or, a geopolitical cycle, since the formation of the great nations.

 In the war/peace cycle, war is easier to define than peace, although it can take many forms: commercial warfare, political warfare, technical warfare, matrimonial warfare, epic warfare, and mystical warfare.
 Let’s start with war, as in Tolstoy’s title War and Peace.
 Of all of Homo’s publications on politics, Clausewitz’s On War (1830) is symptomatically the most widely read, with the lessons drawn from Napoleonic wars (“real war in its absolute perfection”) and the well-known phrase: “War is simply the continuation of political intercourse with the addition of other means.”
 From Lenin to Hitler.
 And right up to the 1968 E.U. article.